LiliaFramework/Lilia/documentation/docs/libraries/lia.darkrp.md

 **Purpose**

-Checks if a position is empty and suitable for spawning entities.
+Checks if a position is empty and suitable for spawning entities by verifying no solid contents and no blocking entities within a 35-unit radius.

 **Parameters**

 * `position` (*Vector*): The position to check.
-* `entitiesToIgnore` (*table*): Optional table of entities to ignore during the check.
+* `entitiesToIgnore` (*table*, optional): Table of entities to ignore during the check.

 **Returns**